Your cut-out-and-keep guide to help get through the coronavirus pandemic

 Stoke Row Village has its own Facebook group page.
 Email Mark Taylor at stokerowchapel@gmail.com

 Combat Corona Volunteers Woodcote has its own Facebook group page.
-Email Rachael Winterbotom at rachwinterbottom@gmail.com
+Email Rachael Winterbotom at rachwinterbottom

 Combat Corona Volunteers Goring has its own Facebook group page.
 Call Debs Newell-Akers on (01491) 525639.